Dental fillings could be having an adverse impact on your health.

 Another side effect that was slightly unpleasant was that I was tired until about the fifth treatment.
 My doctor said that was normal.
 I also spoke to lots of other patients while receiving my treatments who stated that they felt the same way.
 I started to feel better around treatment number six.

-If you would like to find a doctor who specializes in Chelation Therapy go to this website the select “chelation” under the drop down menu “practice specialty” then scroll through the list to locate a doctor nearest you.
-Doing a mercury detox is not something to take lightly.
+If you would like to find a doctor who specializes in Chelation Therapy keep in mind that doing a mercury detox is not something to take lightly.
 It is important to realize that mercury detoxification is a marathon and NOT a sprint.
 You do NOT want to do this quickly. (source)

-To find a dentist near you who will use the Huggins Protocol, click here.
-To find a holistic dentist near you, click here.
+Find a dentist near you who will use the Huggins Protocol.
 You can get more information as well as find a dentist and more information for helping with your dental fillings by contacting DAMS (Dental Amalgam Mercury Solutions).